DylanLacey/parallel_test_tutorial/README.md

 Now, run `cucumber` from your command line and you should be running the test on Sauce Labs.

+##Phase 4: Parallelize the Test

+(**Editor's Note:  Michael put a HUGE amount of effort into a tutorial for parallelization of tests, which we then went and sniped by building it into the gem itself.
+We've replaced his example here with details from the gem, but will be publishing his example at a later date for people who want to roll their own parallelization**)

+Time for the fun part.
+Before we code it, let's take a step back and outline the design we will use to achieve parallelization.
+Sauce Labs provides us with a set number of concurrent VMs.
+We want to take advantage of *all* of them at once, without exceeding our limit (And thus making our tests wait and potentially fail).
+We also want to run against more then one os, browser and browser version at once.

+So, we should probably use a rake task that will loop through all of the os/browser/version configs we want, create a test run for each, and run the processes in the background.

+Thankfully, the `sauce` gem (required by the `sauce-cucumber` gem) already includes a rake task and all the logic to run with maximum parallelization.
 ##Phase 4: Parallelize the Test (part 1)

 Time for the fun part.
 Before we code it, let's take a step back and outline the design we will be using to achieve parallelization.
 Every time we run `cucumber` it loads the `env.rb` file and then runs all the tests we tell it to run.
 Our `env.rb` file contains the os, browser, and brower version we want sauce to run.
 So, we'll create our own rake task that will loop thru all of the os/browser/version configs we want, set that inside of the `env.rb` file and then run the process in background.
 Essentailly, each config we have represents its own thread.
 To accomplish this, we'll use `Thor` to dynamically change our `env.rb` file for us.